akalinux/span-tools/README.md

 set which contains the data and how it intersects.

 In this example we will use 3 data sets, one of which contains overlapping values.
-Please note when a source is processed as a column overlapping data sets are consolidated together.
+Please note when a source is processed as a column, the overlapping data sets are consolidated together.

 Example Data sets: